meancookie/DiscologyGuide/README.md

 ## Requirements
 - maxOS 10+

 # Setup Unifi Network Application
 ## Requirements
 - [Unifi Network Application](https://www.ui.com/download-software/)
-- Switch Enterprise 8 PoE (version: [6.2.14.13855](https://www.ui.com/download/unifi-switching-routing/unifi-switch-enterprise-8-poe){:target="_blank"})
+- Switch Enterprise 8 PoE (version: [6.2.14.13855](https://www.ui.com/download/unifi-switching-routing/unifi-switch-enterprise-8-poe))
 - Access Point FlexHD (version: [6.0.21.13673](https://www.ui.com/download/unifi/unifi-flex-hd)) ***optional***
 - Access Point AC Mesh Pro ***optional***
 - [How to upgrade unifi device firmware](https://www.youtube.com/watch?v=Rgh677uSEd4)

 ## Wiring
-- Notebook connect to Switch POE 1
+- Laptop plugged into Switch POE 1
-- Access Point connect to Switch POE 2
+- Access Point plugged into Switch POE 2
+- Laptop used for Discology will plug into Switch POE 3

 ## Method 1: Restore in the UniFi Startup Wizard
 If beginning a new installation, it will be easier to just use the option of restore from a previous backup as soon as the UniFi Startup Wizard launches, and select your [.unf](https://github.com/meancookie/discology/files/9119795/net_backup_07-15-2022_v7.1.66.unf.zip) file.

 ## Method 2: Setup Vlan and Multicast manually
 ### Create Vlan